Built for Linux from the first commit

 Snooze, send-later, and the combined-list unified inbox ship later in 2026.
 Multi-account works today, one client, one keyboard, one set of shortcuts across every account.
 The single chronological combined view, and the relay-backed deferred-action features, are the next milestone.

 This is a paid product with a free tier, and we’re not going to dance around it.
-Free covers up to three connected accounts.
+Free covers up to two connected accounts.
 Pro is $35 a year, with a 15-day trial that doesn’t ask for a card.
-We know some of you would rather run something fully free as in beer and as in freedom; we respect that.
-The subscription is what funds the work, the zero-telemetry posture, and the open-source migration.
-When the repo lands you’ll be able to read every line of it, build it yourself, and decide what that’s worth to you.
+We know some of you would rather run something fully free as in beer and as in freedom; we respect that, and Thunderbird is a genuinely good open-source Linux email client we recommend.
+Epistles is proprietary closed-source software; the subscription is what funds the work and the zero-telemetry posture.

 That is the full list of the gaps we know about.
 The sections above are what is already in the build today, and what works the way the page describes.